 Mysterious, at risk, understudied flat-headed cat lacks conservation focus

-Unceremoniously named for its distinctively shaped skull, the flat-headed cat is up for consideration as one of the world’s most endangered and elusive felines.
+Unceremoniously named for its distinctively shaped skull, the is up for consideration as one of the world’s most endangered and elusive felines.
 Weighing in at less than the size of a domestic cat, this diminutive species roams semiaquatic and wetland habitat in Sumatra, Borneo, the Malay Peninsula and southern Thailand.

 To navigate their muddy wet habitat, these cats are equipped with claws that don’t fully retract; partially webbed paws; wide, close-set eyes suited to a nocturnal lifestyle; and short, stubby tails.
 On their menu is a wide array of fish, amphibians, rodents and crustaceans.